Tollroad operator Transurban will sell stakes in its Northern Virginia express lanes

 Traffic and revenue on the express lanes are rebounding as the region has begun to reopen, company officials said Friday.

 “Despite covid and the change in traffic patterns of the region, we’re still incredibly confident about the overall growth of the DMV and the Mid-Atlantic in general,” Moneme said.
-“We believe that this growth will continue to happen in our market segment around manage lanes and toll road facilities.”

 Moneme said Transurban typically brings in other investors to increase its balance sheet strength across the company and be better positioned to acquire additional assets.
 Many of the company’s roads in Australia have investors, he said.